Associate Professor of Politics, Faculty of Social Sciences

 Helen is enthusiastic about good teaching and learning practice.
 She is keen to implement innovative and evidence-based teaching improvements.
 She uses a variety of technology and teaching structures… read more

 Helen's main research interests are migration studies and higher education pedagogy.
-Her current migration research examines elite and media discourse about migration, especially in light of the 2015… read more
+Her current migration research examines shifts in public opinion about migration and rising nationalism around the… read more

-From September 2018, Dr Williams is leading a team of six researchers in a project to increase the presence of ethnic diversity in the curricula of politics and philosophy (also referred to as 'decolonising' the curriculum) in an effort to achieve greater representation of a wider range of perspectives, debates, and interpretations of the world.
+From 2018-2020, Dr Williams is led a team of six researchers in a project to increase the presence of ethnic diversity in the curricula of politics and philosophy (also referred to as 'decolonising' the curriculum) in an effort to achieve greater representation of a wider range of perspectives, debates, and interpretations of the world.
 Entitled 'All in!
-Regularising ethnic presence in the curriculum', the project will run for two years.
+Regularising ethnic presence in the curriculum', the project website is available here.

 The project is funded by the Birmingham-Nottingham Education Partnership Fund.
 The project team is formed of:

 - Dr Helen Williams (principal investigator), School of Politics and IR, University of Nottingham

 - Dr Andrew Fisher, Department of Philosophy, University of Nottingham

 - Dr Helen McCabe, School of Politics and IR, University of Nottingham